 LAX with Kids: Rideshare, Drop off, Pick up, LAXit Shuttles, and Car Seat Options

 Choose from a variety of cars including Cadillacs, Mercedes, BMW 5 series, and Suburbans.
 All drivers have had background checks, and all cars are licensed, insured, and bonded.
-But the biggest perk of all is booster, infant, and convertible car seats available for the entire brood free of charge.
+But the biggest perk of all is that booster, infant, and convertible car seats are available for the entire brood free of charge.
 For more information call 657.231.6297.

 This limousine company includes cold bottled water, magazines, snacks, and car seats on request for every vehicle in its fleet.
 Kick back and relax while somebody else fights bumper-to-bumper traffic in a luxury sedan, stretch limo, SUV, or passenger van.
 Infant seats, toddler seats, and booster seats are provided for an additional charge.
 Riders can also save money by joining SafeRide's Frequent Riders program.

 Rates start at $125 one way, including gratuity.
 Families can select rear-facing infant seats, forward-facing toddler seats, or boosters for no additional fee.
 For more information, call 877.889.4779.